 Due diligence

-- Confirmatory due diligence: final ESG risk report
+- Confirmatory due diligence: Final ESG risk report

 - Transaction documentation: Inclusion of ESG commitments

-- Monitor on a monthly basis – all board reports, management accounts and comparisons to budget.
+- Monitor on a monthly basis – all Board reports, management accounts and comparisons to budget

 - Quarterly basis – covenants compliance certificates

-- Attend board meetings – at least once a quarter with further meetings for specific corporate events (strategic decisions, large investments and budget deviations)
+- Attend Board meetings – at least once a quarter with further meetings for specific corporate events (strategic decisions, large investments and budget deviations)

 - Annually – budget discussions and monitoring of audited accounts